-What is restless leg syndrome (RLS) and periodic limb movement disorder (PLMD)?
+What is restless leg syndrome (RLS)?

 RLS is a nerve and brain disorder that results in an uncomfortable sensation in the legs, when sitting or lying still, that is only relieved by massaging the leg, moving the leg, or walking around.
 Symptoms are usually worse at night and can be disruptive to getting to sleep.